James Tavernier: 2018–present: Captaincy and Premiership title

 On 6 April 2021, Tavernier signed a new three-year contract.
 He made his 300th Rangers appearance on 25 September in a 1–0 win at Dundee, having 66 goals by that point.
 In February 2022, he scored a penalty to open a 4–2 win at Borussia Dortmund in the last 32 of the Europa League, and scored both Rangers goals in a draw in the second leg to advance.
 He netted another brace on 14 April, as the team won 3–1 at home to Braga after extra time to make the semi-finals, where he scored against RB Leipzig.
 He was the top scorer with seven goals as the team finished runners-up to Eintracht Frankfurt and netted Rangers' first attempt in the penalty shootout loss in the final.
 He was the first defender to be top scorer in a European season since Ronald Koeman for FC Barcelona in the 1993–94 UEFA Champions League.

+On 17 December 2023, Tavernier scored in the only goal in the Scottish League Cup final as Rangers defeated Aberdeen at Hampden; it was his 14th goal in the fixture (all others coming in the Scottish Premiership), tying him with Ally McCoist and Derek Johnstone as the all-time top scorer.

+On 30 March 2024, Tavernier scored against Hibernian in a league tie at home at Ibrox to become the "highest-scoring defender in British football history".
+His 131st senior goal surpassed the previous record held by Graham Alexander.
+Almost a year later, on 1 March 2025, Tavernier became only the fourteenth player in the clubs history to make 500 appearances in all competitions.
+Tavernier started and captained the team during a 2-1 defeat in a Scottish Premiership match against Motherwell.

 Personal life

-Tavernier's younger brother Marcus is also a professional footballer, who has played for Middlesbrough and AFC Bournemouth.
+Tavernier was born in Bradford.
+His younger brother, Marcus Tavernier, is also a footballer and plays for English Premier League side Bournemouth.